February, 2026

 Ideal for:

-- Manufacturers of tactical gear, personal protective equipment, non-lethal systems, communications, optics, and surveillance technology.
+- Manufacturers of professional-grade tactical equipment, body armor, surveillance technology, non-lethal systems, communications gear, and specialized vehicles.

 Not ideal for: